Skip to content

 P

 Paint - Wherever possible it is best to buy only enough paint for the job you are doing or to reuse old paint for odd jobs.
-Paint in useable condition can be donated to a community repaint scheme.
-Blaby District Council and Leicester City Council run such schemes.
-Empty or dried up paint tins can be disposed of at the Household Waste and Recycling Sites .
-For paint disposal enquires please contact the County Council.
+Empty or dried up paint tins can be disposed of at Whetstone Household Waste and Recycling Site, near Leicester.
+For further paint disposal enquires please contact the County Council.

-Paper - Office paper, newspapers, magazines, junk mail, notepaper etc. can all be recycled in the blue bags or at a paper bank .
+Paper - Paper, newspapers, magazines, junk mail, notepaper etc. can all be recycled in the blue bag or at a paper bank.
+Brown paper should be recycled in the yellow bag with your cardboard.
+Find out why.

-Plastics - Plastic Bottles such as pop bottles, shampoo bottles, plastic milk bottles, household cleaners, cooking oil bottles, mineral water, squash etc. can all be recycled in your red box or at the Household Waste and Recycling Sites .
+Plastics - Plastic Bottles such as pop bottles, shampoo bottles, plastic milk bottles, household cleaners, cooking oil bottles, mineral water, squash, ready meal trays (including black trays) etc. can all be recycled in the red box or at the Household Waste and Recycling Sites.
 More on plastics recycling (including why we can't recycle other types of plastic at the moment).

 Q